Exact sampling for some multi-dimensional queueing models with renewal input: Introduction

-As for renewal arrivals, the various methods used above break down for various reasons, primarily because while under Poisson arrivals the $c$ stations under RA become independent, they are not independent for general renewal arrivals.
+As for renewal arrivals (the general FIFO $GI/GI/c$ queue considered here) the methods used above break down for various reasons, primarily because while under Poisson arrivals the $c$ stations under RA become independent, they are not independent for general renewal arrivals.
 Also, the time-reversibility property of PS no longer holds, nor does Poisson Arrivals See Time Averages (PASTA).
 Finally, under general renewal arrivals, the system may never empty once it begins operating.
 New methods are needed.
 Blanchet, Dong and Pei (\cite{B-D-P}) solve the problem by utilizing a vacation model as an upper bound.
 In the present paper, however, we utilize DCFP by directly simulating the RA model in reverse-time (under FIFO at each node).
-Our approach leads to many new results for other models too, such as multi-server queues under LIFO, or ``randomly choose next", and even Fork-Join models.
+Our method involves extending, to a multi-dimensional setting, a recent result of Blanchet and Wallwater (\cite{B-W}) for exactly simulating the maximum of a negative drift random walk endowed with iid increments.
+We also remark on how our approach can lead to new results for other models too, such as multi-server queues under the \textit{last-in-first-out} (LIFO) discipline, or the \textit{randomly choose next} discipline, and even Fork-Join models (also called split and match models).